 I reached the Castner before midnight, and was greeted by the smiling faces of Devin, Quinn, and Camille.
 Though we had never met before, Camille immediately hugged me and I was left with a wonderful feeling I couldn’t quite place.
 Sure seemed like a good crew.
 I hadn’t seen Quinn in what seemed like and may have been years.

 Doing a quick head count, I came up two short.
 I inquired as to the whereabouts of Jalen and Zach and was informed they had car issues outside of Fairbanks.
 They returned to trade out vehicles and left Fairbanks again, only to find they had left critical gear behind and had to *once again* turn around.

-As the sun rose, we became aware of the increase in depth of fresh snow to more than just a couple I inches.
-Clear blue skies threatening us with afternoon heat encouraged us to keep skiing.
-About a mile before the Confluence, I skied two figures in the distance.
-As we approached I recognized one of them as Andrew Cyr, an Alpine Club member and hardman I knew from my days in Fairbanks.
+As the sun rose, we became aware of the increasing depth of fresh snow, more than just a couple inches.
+Clear blue skies foreshadowing afternoon heat encouraged us to keep skiing.
+About five miles from the road, I spied two figures in the distance.
+As we approached I recognized one of them as Andrew Cyr, an Alaska Alpine Club member and hardman I knew from my days in Fairbanks.

 “We decided we were done here.
 Y’all’ve got a skintrack up to the Confluence, but no further.
 Have fun!”

 I gestured towards the skintrack behind us, letting them know it lead all the way to the highway.
 We parted ways and continued up the valley.